evolvingstuff/vdw2/content/posts/cancer-immunotherapy-is-enhanced-by-a-vitamin-d-loading-dose.md

 │   ├── TextNode
 │   │   full_match: ` Note: Many cancers have `
 │   │   inner_content: ` Note: Many cancers have `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Breast Cancer reduces receptor and thus blocks Vitamin D to the cells – several studies| &quot;learned&quot; how to deactivate the Vitamin D Receptor))`
-│   │   inner_content: `Breast Cancer reduces receptor and thus blocks Vitamin D to the cells – several studies| &quot;learned&quot; how to deactivate the Vitamin D Receptor`
+│   │   inner_content: `Breast Cancer reduces receptor and thus blocks Vitamin D to the cells – several studies|&quot;learned&quot; how to deactivate the Vitamin D Receptor`
-│   │   page: `Breast Cancer reduces receptor and thus blocks Vitamin D to the cells – several studies| &quot;learned&quot; how to deactivate the Vitamin D Receptor`
-│   │   children:
+│   │   page: `Breast Cancer reduces receptor and thus blocks Vitamin D to the cells – several studies` │   │   children:
 │   │   ├── TextNode
-│   │   │   full_match: `Breast Cancer reduces receptor and thus blocks Vitamin D to the cells – several studies| &quot;learned&quot; how to deactivate the Vitamin D Receptor`
+│   │   │   full_match: `Breast Cancer reduces receptor and thus blocks Vitamin D to the cells – several studies|&quot;learned&quot; how to deactivate the Vitamin D Receptor`
-│   │   │   inner_content: `Breast Cancer reduces receptor and thus blocks Vitamin D to the cells – several studies| &quot;learned&quot; how to deactivate the Vitamin D Receptor`
+│   │   │   inner_content: `Breast Cancer reduces receptor and thus blocks Vitamin D to the cells – several studies|&quot;learned&quot; how to deactivate the Vitamin D Receptor`
 │   ├── TextNode
 │   │   full_match: `\n`
 │   │   inner_content: `\n`├── TextNode